 Rapper Macklemore and producer/DJ Ryan Lewis joined forces to produce “Thrift Shop,” “Can't Hold Us,” and “Same Love” as part of their first full-length album.
 It won four Grammys, including their controversial Best New Artist victory over fellow rapper Kendrick Lamar.
 The duo released an ambitious second album three years later, but it didn't live up to expectations, and they parted ways in 2017.

 Sam Smith's emotional ballad “Stay With Me” is typical of a lot of his work: a sad, soulful story of heartbreak, inspired by a man he loved that didn't feel the same.
-Only 22 when he reached mega-stardom, Smith took a few years off before his second album, though he managed to take home an Oscar for a song in the Bond movie, “Spectre.”
+Only 22 when he reached mega-stardom, Smith took a few years off before his second album, though he took home an Oscar for a song in the Bond movie, “Spectre.”

 Meghan Trainor's first record label releases—“All About That Bass,” “Lips are Moving,” and “Dear Future Husband”—feature infectious choruses, a girl power message, and dance beats, pushing her to stardom.
 She's collaborated on songs in the “Smurfs” and “Peanuts” movies and has steadily released new music, though she's pushed back the release of her third album to add more songs.